-So says Julia Cameron in her introduction to The Right to Write.
+So said Julia Cameron in her introduction to The Right to Write.

 We should write because it is human nature to write.
 Writing claims our world.
 It makes us directly and specifically our own.
 We should write because humans are spiritual beings and writing is a powerful form of prayer and mediation, connecting us both to our own insights and to a higher and deeper level of inner guidance as well.